emaphp/eMapper/README.md

 	}
 }
 ```
 The **castParameter** method is an internal method that is invoked in order to check a parameter type prior to being inserted.
-This method can be used to notify that a particular value is invalid or generate a valid expression from it.
+This method can be used to notify that a particular value is invalid or to generate a valid expression from it.

 <br/>
 Dynamic attributes